Photo Caption & Contact Email

 H-Hour was set for 0330 hours July 25, 1944.
 While supporting artillery fire commenced 30 minutes prior to the attack’s commencement, the 2nd Division’s 5th Brigade on the right flank had to fight its way to its start line, delaying its attack.
 As a result, its soldiers did not benefit from the timed artillery support.

 A threat from German tanks delayed the 4th Brigade’s attack by 40 minutes, meaning that its supporting artillery barrage had also concluded before its advance commenced.
 As units from the two 2nd Division brigades made their way up the ridge. they encountered a hailstorm of machine-gun fire from German tanks and infantry.
-Accurate shooting from one of the 2nd Anti-Tank Brigade’s 17-pounders eliminated four tanks, which helped the 4th Brigade’s Royal Hamilton Light Infantry secure Verrières.
+Accurate shooting from one of the 2nd Anti-Tank Regiment’s 17-pounders eliminated four tanks, which helped the 4th Brigade’s Royal Hamilton Light Infantry secure Verrières.

 The 5th Brigade’s Royal Highlanders of Canada (Black Watch), further to the right, suffered heavy losses as it advanced toward Fontenay-le-Marmion.
 While 60 of its soldiers reached the top of the ridge, enemy fire made it impossible for them to hold their position and they were forced to retreat.
 The unit suffered 300 casualties, 23 of which were fatalities, during the day’s fighting.

-The 4th Brigade’s Royal Regiment of Canada (RRC), advancing in the centre of the Canadian line, was unable to push forward to Rocquancourt, after its Royal Hamilton Light Infantry comrades secured Verrières.
+The 4th Brigade’s Royal Regiment of Canada (RRC), advancing in the center of the Canadian line, was unable to push forward to Rocquancourt, after its Royal Hamilton Light Infantry comrades secured Verrières.
 The RRC’s soldiers managed to cover only 400 meters before enemy fire halted their advance.
 Meanwhile, their RHLI mates managed to hold on to Verrières in the face of fierce enemy fire, but suffered 200 casualties during the day.
 Around 1800 hours, eight German tanks penetrated their right forward line but were driven back.

 The 3rd Canadian Division’s advance on the other side of the Caen - Falaise Road also encountered determined resistance.
 While the 9th Brigade’s North Nova Scotia Highlanders (NNSH) managed to establish a foothold in Tilly-la-Campagne and held on throughout the day, its soldiers were unable to expand into the rest of the village.
 After suffering 139 casualties, the North Novas were forced to withdraw to Bourgébus.